skr31/SONiC/doc/nvidia_component_listing_hld.md

 # Motivation

-We want to have a file that gathers all the versions of the Nvidia components in an image in one place, that would be easy to access when needed.
+We want to have a file that gathers the versions of all Nvidia SONiC components.
+The file can be easily accessed by customers who wish to have this information.

 # About this Manual

-This document provides an overview of the implementation of adding file containing all the NVIDIA components.
+This document provides an overview of the implementation of adding a new file that holds NVIDIA SONiC components versions.

 # Design